 This series on how to tutor is written for people involved in City Gospel Mission’s Whiz Kids program in Cincinnati, but the principles apply in many different situations, especially where people are being taught to read.
-In this first of ten posts, we’ll look at the importance of establishing a relationship before diving into teaching:
+In this first post, we’ll look at the importance of establishing a relationship before diving into teaching:

 Most people need to be listened to, especially children and youth.
 They may not want to read, or to learn at all, but if we listen to them well, and are prepared to tell them about ourselves too, that begins a relationship.
 And once we’re in a relationship with a child, they will often work with us even if they’re not all that motivated, simply because they trust us and know we care about them.